Isnan Ali

 Isnan Ali is one of the most well-known seniors in the Indonesian National Team due to his appearances from 2002 to present.
-His name becomes popular with famous clubs such as PSM Makassar (Junior), Barito Putra, and Sriwijaya F.C.
+He is best known for his time with famous clubs such as PSM Makassar (Junior), Barito Putra, and Sriwijaya F.C.
 Palembang.

-When he was young, he showed himself as a talented footballer from attending local adult competitions in his hometown.
-Fell in love with football after watching Diego Maradona in the 1986 World Cup, and decided to be a full-time footballer.
-Full support came from his family as well, "Mom and Dad always brought me a soccer ball when they went working."
+When he was younger, he was a talented footballer, as shown through his attendance at local adult competitions in his hometown.
+He fell in love with football after watching Diego Maradona in the 1986 World Cup, and decided to be a full-time footballer.His family was a source of great support for him, as he said that "Mom and Dad always brought me a soccer ball when they went working."
 His talent was then tested by enrolling in Sekolah Sepak Bola Bangau Putra on his Upper School years.

-Isnan Ali then joined PSM Makassar Junior in 1997, one of the high profiled football clubs in Indonesia.
+Isnan Ali then joined PSM Makassar Junior in 1997, one of the most high profile football clubs in Indonesia.
 He represented Makassar 15 years and up at the Hari Pekan Olahraga Nasional (Haornas) Competition.

-His football career becomes apparent when he joined Makassar in Pekan Olahraga Daerah (Porda) Makassar in 1997.
+His football career advances further when he joined Makassar in Pekan Olahraga Daerah (Porda) Makassar in 1997.
 He scored a decisive goal that brought his team to victory and champion of the tournament.
 "That is the most memorable grand final event for me.
 I went from behind and did some sprint and I scored with my head."